Reasons to choose Wilson Browne

 - the treatment/cutting back/felling/removal or replacement of any hedge, tree, shrub or other growing thing which is, or is in danger of becoming, damaged, diseased, dangerous, insecurely rooted or dead;

 - the filling in/clearance of a ditch.

-But, crucially, the Act will normally not allow access for building an extension.
-That is not maintenance repair or renewal.
-There are however potentially technical arguments to allow such works to be ordered.
+But, crucially, the Act will normally not allow access for building an extension as this is not maintenance, repair or renewal.
+There are, however, potentially technical arguments for allowing such works to be ordered.

-If your neighbours will not agree permission to carry out the works required, an application for an access order must be made to the court.
+If your neighbours do not agree to permission to carry out the works required, an application for an access order must be made to the court.
 We would strongly recommend you obtain expert legal advice before making the application or writing to your neighbours.

 The court will need to consider if the works intended fall within the defined works allowed by the Act.
-The works must be reasonably necessary for the preservation of the relevant land; and it must be decided they cannot be carried out, or would be very difficult to carry out, without entry onto the adjoining land.
+The works must be reasonably necessary to preserve the relevant land, and it must be decided they cannot be carried out, or would be very difficult to carry out, without entry onto the adjoining land.